TheAgentCompany/TheAgentCompany/workspaces/tasks/ds-answer-spreadsheet-questions/task.md

 Answer each question with a short phrase and separate answers by lines.

-Send the answers to Li Ming on Rocket.Chat for check.
+Go to the Rocket.Chat web at http://the-agent-company.com:3000/home and send the answers to Li Ming for check.